Gnana-Priyanka-Yelchuri/laptop-sales-data-cleaning-/README.md

 - Would replacing values using mean, median, or mode be appropriate for every column?
 - How would different cleaning decisions affect the final dataset?

-The cleaning process will be performed using both SQL Server (SSMS) and Python to understand different approaches to data profiling and data quality improvement.
+The cleaning process will be performed using both SQL Server (SSMS) and Python.
+The objective is to compare how different tools can be used to profile, investigate, and improve data quality within the same dataset.

 #### The goal is to make informed cleaning decisions rather than applying standard cleaning techniques without understanding their impact on the dataset.

+#### Dataset Source: Laptop Sales Dataset from Kaggle